Dr Rupert Marshall

 Social learning: information transfer within groups

 Animals often learn new behaviours from other individuals, so knowing who to trust and when to go it alone are important decisions.
 Using the University’s aquarium facilities, I am studying social learning in guppies to investigate how animals decide who to learn from as well as how they actually learn and how much they can learn from one another.
+This work also investigates leadership, personality, rational choice and cooperation among individuals and groups.

 For further details of my research , please see my personal webpages here.